-As a company, we understand the importance of integrated working – it’s why we were ranked as the UK’s number one supplier for interoperability in the NHS interoperability 2018 report.
+As a company, we understand the importance of integrated working – it’s why we were ranked as the UK’s number one supplier for interoperability in the NHS interoperability 2018 report, from KLAS.
 We’ve worked closely with NHS Digital on the GP Connect Programme which will allow GP practices and authorised clinical staff to share and view GP practice clinical information and data between IT systems.
 Our work on GP Connect will help to ensure that vital patient information is available to relevant clinicians at the point of care.
 It’s all part of what we do to help everyone live longer, healthier lives.

 Providing joined-up care with GP Connect